ziur/sdfc-idea/_docs/update.md

     BUILD SUCCESSFUL

 ```

+Scenario:

-In this example files were updated from classes and objects folders and classes folder was excluded.
+In this case classes and obejcts were updated and I just want to deploy objects.

+To cover this scenario you should write the next command:

 	$ gradle update -Pexcludes=classes